cndeng/namecoin-fullnode/setup.md

 1. 16Gb Micro SD Card or Larger (preferably Class 10 or above with wear protection)
 2. Raspian Jessie https://www.raspberrypi.org/downloads/raspbian / or your favourite distro

-If this is not your first time then:
+Write the Jessie .img file to the SD Card using your preferred method then after booting for the first time at the command line:
 ```
 sudo raspi-config
 ```